 In the same way, a wireframe is a blueprint that focuses on your app’s structural elements.
 A wireframe is the backbone of any mobile app design that enables you to test your product concept and define a user journey.
 It lets designers explore layout and interaction concepts by gathering insights from user and stakeholder feedback.

-While working on wireframes, remember that it hardly has anything to do with the design elements but its purpose is to illustrate the core components and layout of the schemes.
+While working on wireframes for VR boxing apps, remember that it hardly has anything to do with the design elements but its purpose is to illustrate the core components and layout the schemes.

 For this, first, you need to map out user flow.
 A user flow is steps that a user will take to reach a specific goal.
 What action will the user take after signing in?
 What happens when the user selects the desired workout level?
 These questions will help decipher the number of screens you will need and will help decide the flow the user will follow.

-Here’s a rough sketch of how a user flow for a boxing app will look like.
+Here’s a rough sketch of how a user flow for a VR boxing app will look like.

 You can create the sketch on paper or digital wireframes.
 You can use tools like Balsamiq Wireframes, Wireframe.cc, Figma, Pencil Project, etc. Digital or on a paper whatever it is but make sure you do not lose it.
 Because it will serve as a foundation while discussing with developers.